imc-trading/mattermost-plugin-pingboard/README.md

 ## Implementation notes

-The server plugin collects information on the Pingboard client's company (to get the right sub-domain for the user's profile URL), and all users visible to the client, as well as the name of any group listed as the first department for each user.
-This is held in memory, indexed by user email address.
-It will attempt to fetch this information every 6 hours.
+* Pingboard is queried for company information (for inserting sub-domain into pingboard link URLs), and all known users.
+The first valid group listed under the user's departments is also looked up to get the department name.
+* Pingboard users are then matched by email address against mattermost users.
+The email address match ignores all characters except letters, digits and dots, and compares in lowercase.
+* The resulting data is held in memory in the server plugin and fetched again every 6 hours, or when a new user is created.
-The information for a user can then be accessed as JSON via the plugin's http endpoint by querying for their email address.
+* The client looks up information for a user by username via the plugin's internal http endpoint.

-The client plugin looks up the user's information via the server plugin's http endpoint every time the popover card is opened.
+  The information is retrieved from the server every time a popover is created.